Right way, wrong way and my way! – What are Right’s of Way?

 Sometimes a right of way can come into existence without any agreement being reached, particularly if someone is doing something you don’t know about.
 Let’s say, for example, that you own a rental property, and unbeknown to you, your tenant has allowed your neighbour to use your garden.
 The tenant didn’t want to have to be bothered to mow the lawn, so the neighbour said he’d do it, in return for being able to take down the dividing fence, and using both gardens as his own.
 Your tenant doesn’t have the right to grant a right of way, but if the neighbour has being using your garden for long enough (probably in excess of 10 years but it will depend on the facts) and has been doing it openly (eg your tenant and everyone around can see him using the garden) then he could argue that he has acquired ownership of your garden or at the very least and ongoing right to use it.
 It would be a difficult case for him to bring, but not impossible, so if you do have tenants, make sure that the property is inspected regularly and that someone is keeping an eye on what is actually going on.
 Obviously this is quite an extreme example, but it does illustrate how it could happen without you knowing about it.
 Even if you knew the neighbour was using your garden, you might assume that it’s an arrangement you can just bring to an end any time you like, but if it’s been going on for a long time this may not be the case.

-If you do think you may have granted a right of way over your land, tell us before we start the sale process so we can help you get to the bottom of it.
+If you do think you may have granted a right of way over your land, tell your conveyancing solicitor before you start the sale process so they can help you get to the bottom of it.

-If you are buying a property and you think someone else has a right of way over it, let us know as soon as you can and we will investigate further.
-If there is a right of way that the vendor failed to disclose to you, we may be able to claim compensation for you.
+If you are buying a property and you think someone else has a right of way over it, let your conveyancing solicitor know as soon as you can and they will investigate further.
+If there is a right of way that the vendor failed to disclose to you, then your conveyancer will guide you through the options to remedy it.